happydevs-studio/wool-witch/README.md

 ## 🤝 Contributing

-We welcome contributions from the community!
-Whether you're fixing bugs, adding features, or improving documentation, your help makes this project better.

-**Quick start for contributors:**
+We welcome contributions!
+Quick start:

-1. Fork the repository
+1. Fork this repository
-2. Run `npm run start` for instant setup
+2. Run `npm start` for instant setup
-3. Make your changes
-4. Run `npm run test` to ensure quality
+3. Make your changes and test with `npm run test`
-5. Submit a pull request
+4. Submit a pull request

-**👉 Read the [Contributing Guide](CONTRIBUTING.md) for detailed instructions**

-### Development Features

-- Hot reload for instant feedback
-- Automated testing and linting
-- Dockerized local database
-- Database admin interface
-- One-command setup and deployment
+**👉 See [CONTRIBUTING.md](CONTRIBUTING.md) for complete development setup**

 ## 📄 License